 Around the Family Table: Stories from Presidential Descendants

-We invite you to join us on Thursday, June 4, for a special evening celebrating our new exhibit The American Experiment and hearing stories from presidential descendants about their ancestors and their family legacies.
+We invited guests to join us on Thursday, June 4, for a special evening celebrating our new exhibit, The American Experiment, and hearing stories from presidential descendants about their ancestors and family legacies.

-The evening will feature Around the Family Table: Stories from Presidential Descendants, a moderated conversation to include:
+The evening featured Around the Family Table: Stories from Presidential Descendants, a moderated conversation that included:

 • Ulysses Grant Dietz, 2nd Great grandson of Ulysses S. Grant